sqldep/lionfish/README.md

 # lionfish
-Windows GUI app to export database structure to SQLDep
+Windows GUI app to export database structure to SQLdep

 ## What does it do?